In America people drive on the right side of the road, in England they drive on the left. In India, it is optional. The Guru

 # necessary

-or invent a new drawing/animation/gaming language (getting ambitious which has a slightly more sensible syntax that “logo
+or invent a new drawing/animation/gaming language (getting ambitious which has a slightly more sensible syntax than that of the “logo” language.

-” The start of a drawing language is implemented in drawbasic.pss This is currently implemented as a transpiler to PYTHON
+The start of a drawing language is implemented in /eg/drawbasic.pss This is currently implemented as a transpiler to PYTHON